How to Apply

 - Travel limitations

-A study recommendation letter from a primary licensed healthcare provider is also necessary in order to submit the online application to the UDN.
-This study recommendation letter must include:
+A study recommendation letter from a health care provider (for example, specialist, primary care physician, nurse practitioner, or genetic counselor) is also necessary in order to submit the online application to the UDN.
+The letter must be written in English, signed, and on letterhead.
+A relative cannot write the letter.
+The study recommendation letter must include:

 - A summary of the applicant’s medical problems